Driving Records Solutions

 What a Motor Vehicle Record Discloses

 When you pull a candidate’s motor vehicle record, you will receive their driving history from anywhere from the past three years to the past seven years.
-This information includes any driving violations that occurred in the U.S. and Canada.
+This information includes any driving violations that occurred over the past three to seven years.

 This information will include the following: